I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 A bit of backstory:

-Shotgun Messiah originally formed in Sweden in 1985 as "Kingpin" - an outrageously over-the-top glam-to-the-max act whose neon-colored stage costumes (and unintentionally hilarious band photos) completely overshadowed the music on their debut album, Welcome to Bop City - which was released on a tiny Swedish label in 1988.
-The album was mostly ignored in their homeland, where clean-cut melodic rock acts like Europe were ruling the roost...so Kingpin decided to head to America and try their sleazy luck in Los Angeles - the Glam Metal capital of the world at the time.
+Shotgun Messiah originally formed in Sweden in 1985 as "Kingpin" - an outrageously over-the-top glam-to-the-max act whose neon stage costumes (and unintentionally hilarious band photos) completely overshadowed the music on their debut album, 1988's Welcome to Bop City.
+The album was mostly ignored in their homeland, where clean-cut melodic rock acts like Europe were ruling the roost...so Kingpin decided to head to America and try their sleazy luck in Los Angeles, the Glam Metal capital of the world at the time.
 After a trans-Atlantic flight, a name change (there was already a band called "Kingpin" in L.A.) and a much-needed image makeover - more black leather and denim, WAY less neon - the newly christened Shotgun Messiah signed a deal with Relativity Records, a well established indie label known mainly for the many underground thrash and death metal bands (Megadeth, Exodus, Forbidden, Possessed, etc.) signed to its Combat Records imprint.
 Welcome to Bop City was remixed, repackaged, and re-released worldwide as Shotgun Messiah's self-titled debut album in 1989.

 "Don't Care 'Bout Nothin'" (1989)

 If the Rock Gods were fair, then Second Coming would've gone multi-platinum.
-The thirteen songs on Second Coming have a more "metal" bite that completely blow away everything on the bratty first album.
-Tim Skold proved to be a formidable front man in his own right, with a grittier vocal style which was tougher and less screechy/aggravating than Zinny had been.
-Second Coming was aimed directly at fans of harder-edged "hair metal" bands like Skid Row (who were riding high with their crunchy Slave to the Grind album at the time).
-The ultra-catchy "Heartbreak Boulevard" got its fair share of MTV play and would become S.M.'s signature track, and the band also cut a video for the semi-acoustic "Living WIthout You," a bitter, sarcastic "breakup song" in which Skold essentially tells the object of his affections "if you don't want to be with me...fine, then f**k off."
+The thirteen songs have a more "metal" bite that completely blow away the bratty first album.
+Tim Skold proved to be a formidable front man, with a grittier vocal style which was tougher and less screechy/aggravating than Zinny had been.
+Second Coming was aimed at fans of harder-edged "hair metal" bands like Skid Row (who were riding high with their crunchy Slave to the Grind album at the time).
+The ultra-catchy "Heartbreak Boulevard" got its fair share of MTV play and would become S.M.'s signature track, and the band also cut a video for the semi-acoustic "Living Without You," a bitter, sarcastic "breakup song" in which Skold essentially tells the object of his affections "if you don't want to be with me...fine, then f**k off."

 Unfortunately for Shotgun Messiah, the times they were a-changing.
 Grunge rock was becoming the Hot New Thing, and by the time Second Coming was released in late 1991, the door was closing fast on the Hair Metal era.
-In spite of rave reviews proclaiming it to be their finest work yet, Second Coming barely cracked the Billboard 200 chart and sold fewer copies than its predecessor.
-Drummer Pekka "Stixx" Ollinen and new bassist Bobby Lycon soon split the Messiah fold.
+In spite of rave reviews, Second Coming barely cracked the Billboard 200 chart and sold fewer copies than its predecessor.
+Drummer Pekka "Stixx" Ollinen and bassist Bobby Lycon soon split the Messiah fold.

 To buy Skold and Cody some time while they sorted out their latest lineup troubles, Relativity released I Want More - a stopgap odds n' sods EP that featured alternate takes of some Second Coming cuts and bonus covers of Ramones, Stooges and New York Dolls songs - in 1992.
 When Shotgun Messiah came back a year later, they had transformed into an entirely different animal.